Also called atrial flutter (AFL), it is an abnormal heart rhythm, similar to atrial fibrillation, the most common.

 - Auscultate the lungs for rales or crackles.

-- Auscultate the heart for heart sounds and additional murmurs.
+- Auscultate the heart for heart sounds and other murmurs.

 - Palpate the maximum impulse point on the wall of the chest.